So, you have an idea for a business and want to make it a reality. Before diving straight in, take a step back and work out a plan.

 Briefly mention the market segmentation of the industry.

 Are consumers in the industry primarily male, female, aged 20-40?

 Showing an investor that you understand the industry you are in will give them high confidence to invest in you.
 In addition, you yourself sure as hell want to know what’s going on around you so you can be prepared for external influences.

 Market Analysis (3 Pages)

 Remember how you briefly mentioned the market segmentation in the last section?
 Do the same thing but in more detail in the market analysis section.
 Create a graph that looks similar to this:

-Lastly, talk about potential future markets you could penetrate.
-Perhaps there is a great opportunity to target another group in the future who could provide growth for your company.
+Lastly, talk about potential future markets you could enter.
+Perhaps there is a great opportunity to target another group in the future that could provide growth for your company.